RV Security 101: How to Improve Safety in Your Motorhome

 With this in mind, many owners assume their RV already comes with enough security features – but this may not always be the case.
 In this article, we’ll go over the reasons why you need to focus on improving RV security and give you a few tips to maintain a safe environment, regardless of where you go.

 RV safety should be a priority, regardless of the location or crew size.
 If not, you run the risk of running into trouble, for instance:

 While RV crime statistics are hard to come by, there’s always the lingering chance of a break-in.
 These can be minor, with criminals taking a few valuables from your motorhome.
 In other cases, you may get your whole motorhome is stolen, which can cost a hefty amount of money.

 Besides lowering the chance of a break-in, some safety best-practices also reduce the odds of being involved in a road accident.
-Keeping your wheels, headlights, windscreen wipers, and other features in good condition will help you stay safe while you enjoy your trip.
+Keeping your wheels, headlights, windscreen wipers, and other features in good condition and having a good emergency kit on hand will help you stay safe while you enjoy your trip.

 9 Tips to Improve RV Security and Safety

 There are many parts to planning a fun road trip.
 Choosing the right destination is important, but you also need to create a safe environment in the campsite as well as on the road.

 Here are 9 RV safety tips to increase security during your road trip.